-6.2 What is the process for seeking correction of my personal information under the Privacy Act?
+What is the process for seeking correction of my personal information under the Privacy Act?

 There is no charge or formal requirements associated with making a request under the Privacy Act to correct personal information held by the department.
-However, to ensure your request is dealt with quickly and efficiently, the department prefers that you direct your request to the department by emailing us at privacy@education.gov.au or by writing to:
+However, to ensure your request is dealt with quickly and efficiently, the department prefers that you direct your request to the department in writing, in one of the following ways: